trycourier/courier-react/packages/react-hooks/README.md

 const MyApp = () => {
   /**
    * Auth token for courier provider, can be a token from Courier's auth/issue-token endpoint
    * or a JWT signed with a valid courier api key.
-Must include scope: "user_id:<user_id_here> inbox:read:messages" *
+Must include scope: "user_id:<user_id_here> inbox:read:messages",
+   * if using track events like markAllAsRead you must also include the scope inbox:write:events *
    * For more information on the auth/issue-token endpoint, visit:
    * https://courier.com/docs/reference/auth/intro/